Alfresco/docs-activiti-enterprise/docs/modeling/README.md

 * [User interfaces](../modeling/interfaces.md) are for associating user interfaces with an applications.

 ## Modeling
 All components of an application can be designed using a Graphical User Interface (GUI) or an XML or JSON editor.
-Users require the *APS_MODELER* role in order to create projects within the Modeling Application.
+Users require the `ACTIVITI_MODELER` role in order to create projects within the Modeling Application.

 The [files that comprise an application](../modeling/projects.md#files) are stored in an instance of Alfresco Content Services (ACS).
 Process instances and tasks that are running can also be stored in a separate repository as nodes, including any content uploaded to them.